 How to Run a Successful Influencer Outreach Campaign

-Influencer marketing has evolved drastically over the last decade.
+There is no doubt that influencer marketing has evolved drastically over the last decade.
 Part of the reason for this is the breadth of value that a successful influencer marketing campaign can have; social media, content marketing, PR teams, you name it- they’re all developing outreach strategies!

 Despite the huge influx of budget into the outreach industry, we’re still seeing a proportion of fairly lacklustre campaigns which seem to come just short of the mark.
 You’d assume that a marketing strategy with so many benefits would have the greatest chance of success, but the industry is still behind.
 I’ll be going through a few of the key steps that all marketing teams should work through when developing an outreach campaign, so you can avoid seeing your campaign fall flat!